idealvin/coost/readme.md

 - **[so](https://github.com/idealvin/co/tree/master/src/so)**

-  `so` is a C++ network library based on coroutines, it supports both ipv4 and ipv6, including the following components:
+  `so` is a C++ network library based on coroutines.
+You can easily write network programs that support both `ipv4` and `ipv6` with this library.
+It includes the following modules:

-  - tcp module, which implements `tcp::Server`, `tcp::Client`.
+  - tcp module, supports general tcp programming.
-  - http module, which implements `http::Server`, `http::Client`, `so::easy()`.
+  - http module, supports basic http programming.
-  - rpc module, rpc framework based on json, single-threaded qps can reach `120k+`.
+  - rpc module, implements a rpc framework based on json, single-threaded qps can reach 120k+.

-  A few lines of code can implement a **static web server**:
+  - Write a **static web server**:
   ```cpp
   #include "co/flag.h"
   #include "co/log.h"